sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 ```

-Run the migration with ```rake db:migrate```.
-That'll run any migrations it haven't been run yet and make the appropriate changes to the database.
+Run the migration with `rake db:migrate`.
+That'll run any migrations that haven't been run yet and make the appropriate changes to the database.

 ```bash
 == 20150710152405 CreateArtistsTable: migrating ===============================